casangi/casadocs/docs/tasks/task_appendantab.rst

 *overwrite*

-   If True then the task will overwrite existing values with the corresponding values if they are present in the antab
+   If True then the task will overwrite existing values in the GAIN_CURVE and SYSCAL tables if overlapping data is present in the antab file.
+Data in the antab file that does not overlap with a value in existing tables will be appended as normal.

 *append_tsys*